There are definitely a lot of great things to do in Wellington, New Zealand!

-And for the best night view of Wellington, Mount Victoria’s views are spectacular.
+And for the best night view of Wellington, the Mount Victoria Lookout views are spectacular.

-Yes, you have to try at least one craft beer while in Wellington!
+Yes, you have to visit at least one craft brewery while in Wellington!

 And choosing a beer is made easy with a map from Craft Beer Capital.

-Mac’s Brew Bar on Wellington waterfront is one of the original craft beer breweries.
+Mac’s Brew Bar on Wellington waterfront is one of the original craft breweries.